Awarding Body:EdexcelCourse Duration:2 Years

 5 GCSEs at grade A*- C, including Maths and English.

-Applicants considering GCE PE (with a GCSE profile of C grade) may be advised to undertake the BTEC Certificate in Sport due to the nature of assessment undertaken.
+Applicants considering GCE PE (with a GCSE profile of C grade) may be advised to undertake the BTEC Certificate in Sport due to the nature of assesment undertaken.

-The course units will be selected from core units and specialist units taught over a 2 year period.
+Depending upon which qualification is chosen, the units will be selected from core units and specialist units taught over a one or two year period.

 The following core units will be studied: